platowantnothing/repo-prepare-syntax/javascript-pwn/08-Behind-the-Scenes/Chapter_Intro.md

 ## Feature of Javascript

+> point about concurrency: there is a function called **event loop**, let function run in the back and put the result back to the main thread.

 ## What is a Javascript engine?

 > Program that executes Javascript code.
 Example: V8 engine.

+> And JS Engine combines with **call stack**(execute code) and **heap**(stored in mermeory)

+#### Compilation vs. Interpretation

+> Just-in-time compilation: entire code is coverted into machine code at once, then executr immediatrly (NOT a portable file)
+> Flow: Parsing -> compilation -> execution

+#### JavaScript Runtime

+> How this(Event Loop) work?
+> When callback function executed, then it is put into callback queue.
+And when callstack is empty, the callback function will be put into callstack to execute.

 ## What is an execution context?

+> Global execution context: is created for top-level code
 > environment in whichh a piece of javascript is executed.
 Stores all the necesary information for some code to be executed.
 For exmaple, when order a pizza, the Pizza is "JavaScript code", and the Pizza box act as "execution context".
+> Flow: Compilation ----> Execution: global execution context, -> execution of top-level code(inside global EC) -> execution of functions and waiting for callbacks

 ---